People's Postcode Lottery

 In 2023/24, support from players helped us to fund part of a mix of on the ground conservation work and community engagement.
 Funding supported surveys on reserves and weekly habitat management volunteer work parties at Cors Dyfi over winter.
 The funded community engagement work enabled us to run several family sessions out in nature, and to support community groups to take action for wildlife in their area.

-This year, funding raised by players will again help us to fund wildlife surveys on our reserves, specifically Hazel Dormouse surveys, and community action in the local area, with a specific focus on the Common Swift.
+The following year, funding raised by players will again help us to fund wildlife surveys on our reserves, specifically Hazel Dormouse surveys, and community action in the local area, with a specific focus on the Common Swift.

 MWT staff member checking a dormouse box on a nature reserve